shobhits147/redditer/README.md

     keywords:
       - sheldon
       - cooper
-    response: bazinga
+    response: Bazinga!!
     credsPath: /Users/shobhits/Documents/redditer/creds.yml
     submissionsFile: /usr/local/share/filtered-submissions.csv
     commentsFile: /usr/local/share/filtered-comments.csv
     ```

-4. In `redditer/config.yml` file substitute the path of file created in Step 2 in the field `credsPath`.
+4. In `redditer/config.yml` file substitute the path of the file created in Step 2 in the field `credsPath`.

 5. Modify the other fields of config.yml as per your need.

-6. Run:
+6. Start redditer:
     ```shell
     cd redditer/
-    venv/bin/python main.py
+    venv/bin/python aggregator.py
+    ```

+## How it Works

+## How to add custom filter logics
+1. To add a new filter to the collected submissions and comments, you need modify `redditer/filters.py`

+2. Define your own class of filters, e.g.:
+    ```python
+    class ComplexLogic
+       def __init__(self):
+           # initialize some stuffs
+           pass

+       # applyToComment takes comment object as argument and returns the modified comment object
+       def applyToComment(self, comment):
+           # your fancy logic
+           # return comment object if it matches your filter else return None
+           pass
+    ```

+3. Call `ComplexLogic's` filters from `applyToComment` method of `Filters` class:
+    ```python
+    class Filters(BaseFilter):
+        def __init__(self, config):
+           BaseFilter.__init__(self, config)
+           self.complexLogic = ComplexLogic()

+       def applyToComment(self, object):
+           object = self.basicCommentFilters(object)
+           if object:
+               object = self.complexLogic.applyToComment(object)
+           # call other filters if required e.g.:
+           # object = SomeNewFilterClass.someNewFilter(object) if object is not None else None
+           return object
     ```